kstenerud/dogma/v1/dogma_v1.md

 uint(bit_counts: uintegers, values: uintegers): bits =
     """
-    Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian unsigned integers of sizes in `bit_counts`.
+    Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian unsigned integers of sizes contained in `bit_counts`.
     """;
 ```